Melaleuca is a billion-dollar wellness company that has been confronted with this question for many years.

 But here’s the secret.

 An MLM is just a simple business model.

 What you’re reeeallllyy probably asking is…

 Is Melaleuca a pyramid scheme?

-In this post, I have taken a deep dive into why Melaleuca is not a multilevel marketing company and how their ‘affiliate’ program is essentially different from the norm.
+In this post, I have taken a deep dive into if Melaleuca is a multilevel marketing company or not and how their ‘affiliate’ program [not much different than the affiliate marketing I am involved in] is different from the norm.

-With a lot of experience with this company and others like it in the direct sales or networking marketing arena, I’ll share some of my insights on the industry in general.
+With a lot of experience with this company and others like it in the networking marketing arena, I’ll share some of my insights on the industry in general.